Trump warns 'major' North Korea sanctions coming soon

-President Trump said he plans to impose further sanctions on North Korea after the rogue nation launched its most potent missile test yet.
+President Trump plans to impose further sanctions on North Korea after the rogue nation conducted its most potent missile test yet.

 "Just spoke to President XI JINPING of China concerning the provocative actions of North Korea," Trump said in a tweet Wednesday.
 "Additional major sanctions will be imposed on North Korea today.
 This situation will be handled!"